-Dep Art is a modern and contemporary art gallery founded and directed by Antonio Addamiano, that has been an important Italian reference at PAN Amsterdam since 2006.
-All the Italian and international artists presented at this year's edition of PAN have at least one solo exhibition in the gallery's history.
+Dep Art is a gallery for modern and contemporary art founded in 2006 and which has been a major Italian reference at PAN Amsterdam since 2013.
+All Italian and international artists presented at this year's edition of PAN have had at least one solo exhibition in the gallery's history.

 Dedicated to presenting contemporary Italian art, Dep Art Gallery has also been the Turi Simeti archive centre—archiving the artist’s legacy and producing a catalogue raisonné of artworks on canvas—since 2013.

 Dep Art’s programme focuses to a noticeable extent on the legacy of Kinetic and Op art, representing pioneers such as Alberto Biasi, one of the most significant post-War Italian artists and a founder of Gruppo N, which creates optical artworks that hover between the two- and three-dimensional; Carlos Cruz-Diez, a French-Venezuelan artist who focused on the perceptive experience of colour in his paintings, sculptures, and installations; and German artist Ludwig Wilding, known for his mostly black-and-white works in diverse media including sculpture, screen print, and serigraph.